Mitchures/Tagstapic/README.md

 Tagstapic
 =========

-A small side project that pulls in pictures from Instagram's API.
+A small side project that pulls in pictures from Instagram's API and creates a slide show.